‘Tis The Season for ADHD-Friendly Gifts

-Hoberman Spheres are an engineering marvel, and an addictive distraction that occupies busy hands and curious minds.
+Hoberman Spheres are an engineering marvel, and a habit-forming distraction that occupies busy hands and curious minds.
 The colored collapsible spheres, which expand from six inches to 30 via small plastic joints, are not only fun to play with, but can also teach self-regulation, a function often lacking in ADHD kids.
 1000 Petals Yoga suggests using the Hoberman sphere as a visual aid for meditation.
 “Take a deep breath, while expanding the sphere, breathe out while contracting it.”

 Feel the Burn